ikzelf/zbxdb/doc/getting_started.md

 cp -rp zbxdb/etc $HOME/

-in your etc directories are some sample monitoring configs.
+in your etc directory are some sample monitoring configs.
 The naming convention for the configs is zbxdb.{hostname_in_zabbix}.cfg
 Replace the samples with your own configuration files.

-Add this entries into .bash_profile of the home directoy of the user that will run zbxdb:
+Add these entries into .bash_profile of the home directoy of the user that will run zbxdb:
   - export ZBXDB_HOME=$HOME
   - export ZBXDB_OUT=$ZBXDB_HOME/zbxora_out  ## make sure this reflects the out_dir parameter in the monitoring cfg files.
   - export PATH=$PATH:$HOME/zbxdb/bin